20 Surprising Great Pyrenees Facts

 12. Weather-Resistant Coat

-The Great Pyrenees has a double coat that helps protect them from harsh weather conditions, whether it’s the cold of winter or the heat of summer.
+The Great Pyrenees have a double coat that helps protect them from harsh weather conditions, whether it’s the cold of winter or the heat of summer.
 Their dense undercoat provides insulation, while the outer coat repels dirt and water.

 13. Big Shedding